 02 of 05

 The city of Oslo is Norway's capital, and should definitely be near (if not at) the top of your list.
-Here you will find a history city dating back more than a thousand years.
+Here you will find a historic city dating back more than a thousand years.
 Today, Oslo is a bustling European metropolitan area that offers everything to keep a Norway visitor happy, fed, and entertained.
 You could spend weeks in Oslo without doing the same thing twice!

 03 of 05